MicrosoftDocs/learn/learn-pr/azure/manage-resource-lifecycles-deployment-stacks/includes/7-exercise-detach-delete-resources-deployment-stack.md

         -name rg-depositsApplication
     ```

-1. You're asked to confirm if you would like to remove the resource group.
+1. It prompts you to confirm if you would like to remove the resource group.
 Press 'Y', followed by 'Enter.'

     :::image type="content" source="../media/confirm-resource-group-cli.png" alt-text="A screenshot showing a command line confirmation to delete the resource group using Azure CLI.":::